 Through this, my, uh… “greenisim” is wavering.
 I’m feeling the urge more an more to take the easy way out.
 To throw the proverbial grey water down the drain instead of out the window.
 (Here’s where the crazy comment on the Apron Stringz blog comes in).
 Part of me doesn’t want to care anymore where my food comes from.
 I want to turn the heat up to 69° from 67° and not feel any guilt.
 Bag the whole Riot for Austerity.
 Throwing in the towel looks appealing.
 Part of me is wondering why I should care about organically grown green beans when my father-in-law is struggling to swallow.
 I’m wondering if we can sustain our sustainable life style?
 And is it worth it?

 The truth is, I know in my heart that it is worth it.
 But I need to find a way to be ok with what I can do right now.
 Maybe the Riot is beyond my reach at this point in our family’s journey.
 Maybe CJ’s Quiet Riot, or even just tracking our energy use is good enough for right now.
 Maybe I need to be ok with the things we are doing and hold the space while our family gets ready to walk through the coming grief.

 I’ve known somewhat more loss than anyone in Rick’s family (all his grandparents are still living), and I know my strengths can be quite helpful in hard times like these.
-The loss of Dave is going to be a devastating blow.
+The loss of his dad is going to be a devastating blow.
 And I’m grateful to have this time with family right now.

 So here I am, holding the space.
 And turning up my thermostat to 68°.